yandex-cloud/docs/en/application-load-balancer/tools/k8s-ingress-controller/security-groups.md

 ---
 title: "Configuring security groups for {{ alb-name }} tools for {{ managed-k8s-name }}"
-description: "For an Ingress controller or Gateway API to work properly, you need to configure security groups for your cluster, {{ managed-k8s-full-name }} node groups, and the {{ alb-name }} load balancer."
+description: "For an Ingress controller or Gateway API to work properly, you need to configure security groups for your {{ managed-k8s-full-name }} cluster and node groups, and the {{ alb-name }} load balancer."
 ---

 # Configuring security groups for {{ alb-name }} tools for {{ managed-k8s-name }}